 - African Americans make up a significant portion of U.S. gamers.
 Seventy-three percent (73%) of African Americans 13 and older identify as gamers compared to 66% of the total population.

 - Sixty-one percent of African Americans agree that they enjoy learning about technology or electronics products from others (14% higher than for non-Hispanic whites), and 54% agree they enjoy reading about new technology products (8% higher).

 One of the critical ways African Americans spend time online is food shopping.
 African Americans over-index against the total U.S. for dollars per buyer spent online in most grocery categories.

 - Meal kits are increasingly becoming an option for busy parents.
 African Americans over-index against non-Hispanic whites by 21% for agreeing they would consider buying meal kits.
 Some of African Americans’ most common determinants for buying meal kits are to save time on grocery shopping (40% vs. 29% for non-Hispanic whites), on meal prep and cooking (43% vs. 34%) and on meal planning (42% vs. 33%).

 “The breadth of Black America’s digital footprint has grown exponentially with the rise of smartphone technology and increased access to new mediums for content exchange,” said Kimberly Bryant, founder of Black Girls Code and a Nielsen External Advisory Council member.
-“The access to technology among Black consumers is a lightning rod for innovation that’s opening doors of opportunity to creativity, entrepreneurship and financial independence.”
+“The access to technology among Black consumers is a lightning rod for innovation that’s opening doors of opportunity to creativity, black entrepreneurship and financial independence.”

 For more details and insights, download From Consumers to Creators: The Digital Lives of Black Consumers at www.nielsen.com/africanamericans.
 Join the conversation on Facebook (Nielsen Community) and Twitter (@NielsenKnows) using #NielsenKnows #Consumers2Creators.